KLYN74R/AntiVenom/README.md

 <div align="center">

-<b>NOTE: Insofar as we avoid moment interaction with hostchain - you should reset your node each day</b>
+<b>NOTE: Insofar as we avoid moment interaction with hostchain - you should reset your node each day.
+For this - delete the kly_testnet directory and run build script again</b>

 </div>